Arna13/sunst0rm-guide/docs/install/LINUX.md

 ### This only works on Linux.
 Do not even bother trying to do this on Windows.

 ### This part of the guide has only been done on Ubuntu 22.04.
-Other distros should work too
+Other distros should work too.